AryamanTheProjectMaker/Aryaman-Gesture-Control-Robot-BSE-Year-2/index.md

 For my 1st Mile stone I acomplished:
   -Finsishing the robot building
   -Wiring the motors
-  -Robot moving in a straight Line(Default with no Code)
+  -Robot moving in a straight Line(Default with no code)

 # Schematics
 ![Headstone Image](Scema.png)